ResponsiveImagesCG/paris-meetup/README.md

 The Grands Boulevard Metro is on the same road as the Office.
 You can buy a Metro ticket from automated machines at all metro stops.
 You just need a regular Billet.
 The price is 1.70Eur and is valid in all directions for one Journey.
-This journey I gave you takes about 10 - 15 mins start to finish.
+This journey takes about 10 - 15 mins start to finish.
 You can pick up a map of Paris on the Eurostar itself.

 ### Taxis G7